Hammadi6289/ALFA-WAQF/README.md

-# React + Vite Project for the Alfalah Hospital
+# React + Vite Project for the AGH.

 ### Project Features & Setup Overview --- This project is a full-stack hospital management web application built using React, Node.js, Express, and MongoDB.